 Keep old friends.
 Make new friends.
 Divorce can be confronting to others.
 Be prepared to lose some friends and support.
 Consider that these occurrences usually have nothing to do with you and are just representative of what happens in the world of transition… things get lost.
 Be open to new people, new support and new friends.

 Get Professional Help.
 If you want to keep those friends, both new and old, don’t make them responsible for holding the entire magnitude of emotionality you might be dealing with.
 Moreover, your friends and family are not objective.
-While you might not always like what you hear from them, they are still unlikely to sucessfully facilitate the radical self examination you may need to experience in order to learn and grow.
+While you might not always like what you hear from them, they are still unlikely to successfully facilitate the radical self-examination you may need to experience in order to learn and grow.
 And really, why go through the pain of divorce without at least some growth?

-If you have children, left over issues from the marriage, such as anger, pain, betrayal and loss of trust can interfere with how you show up as a Mother or Father.
+If you have children, leftover issues from the marriage, such as anger, pain, betrayal and loss of trust can interfere with how you show up as a Mother or Father.
 Parenting becomes the scene for unresolved marital issues and no one suffers more than the children.

 My husband’s psychotherapy website includes the phrase, “Change is inevitable.
 Growth is optional.
 Choose wisely.”
 Heed those words, always, but especially in the face of divorce.